AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 How?
 Kind of easy actually! _(if you don't use arguments and return)_:

--   If the function is from assembly, add a `_` at the **start** of the function's name. and to use it from C, just write the function's name without that underscore.
+-   If the function is from assembly, add a `_` at the **start** of the function's name.
+    And to use it from C, just write the function's name without that underscore.
--   If the function is from C, then add a `_` at the **end** of the function's name.
+-   If the function is from C, then add a `_` at the **end** of the function's name _(adding an underscore at the end is only for the main function)_.
     And to use it from Assembly, add an underscore at the start of the function's name.

 Uhhhh, it's extremly weird.
 When testing those "interrupts" by doing: